o3de/sig-testing/governance/SIG Testing Charter.md

 * Review incoming pull requests from contributors, a minimum of twice per month
 * Actively contribute to at least one activity defined above in the “In Scope” section
   * Submit at least one pull request per month modifying code, tests, policies, or documentation
-* Attend at least one charter meeting a month (how often will these meetings be held, weekly?)
+* Attend at least one charter meeting per year (how often will these meetings be held, monthly?)
   * Take turns recording meeting minutes
 * Set and establish team meetings and future activities
 * Resolve disputes among contributors and maintainers